 More and more people are browsing, checking Facebook, and reading their email on smartphones.
+But what are the trends in mobile app user adoption rates, and how can you be certain to cut through the clutter?

 Just because you build a mobile app doesn’t mean customers will automatically use it.
 If it’s easier for them to wait and perform those tasks on a desktop or laptop, that’s exactly what they’re going to do.